jellyphishlabs/jellyphishlabs/HTGSIC.md

 - Free (very) limited version, you don't get a lot of the heavier stuff, it's like how to use PPT and Word :( I assume the free stuff is really more to demo the style of teaching I guess.
 They have a lot of cert courses in the premium version, but I recommend just buying the certification study guide and supplementing with free Youtube courses or other one-time paid resources as needed, etc.

 **YOUTUBE**: https://www.youtube.com/
-I challenge you to find the cyber channels and content creators, that work for you, some are more structured than others!
+- I challenge you to find the cyber channels and content creators, that work for you, some are more structured than others!
-- I personally don't really use Yutube unless I am trying to find a specific "how-to ..." for something.
+- I personally don't really use Youtube unless I am trying to find a specific "how-to ..." for something.
 - I prefer a book or interactive online learning platform.

 **Pluralsight**: https://www.pluralsight.com/